splunk/public-o11y-docs/gdi/get-data-in/rum/ios/add-dsyms.rst

 To locate the dSYMs directory for a specific release build:

 #.
-Open Xcode Organizer (Xcode → Window → Organizer) and right-click (Command-click) on the version number of the archive for your release.
+Open Xcode Organizer (in Xcode, select :guilabel:`Window` and then select :guilabel:`Organizer`).
+#.
+Right-click (command-click) the version number of the archive for your release.
 #.
 Select :guilabel:`Show in Finder`.
 #.
 In the Finder window that opens, right-click on the listed entry for your release, and select :guilabel:`Show Package Contents`.
    The window now shows the ``dSYMs/`` directory, and you can drag that directory entry into a Terminal window to copy its path there for use with the ``splunk-rum`` command.